 - MLK Day (Teacher In-Service Training Day)

 - Memorial Day

 - Juneteenth

 - Independence Day

-- Friday before School-Wide Transitions

 - Labor Day

 - Thanksgiving Day

 - The day after Thanksgiving

 - Each year from December 24th through January 1st.
 (Closing for Christmas Eve and reopening the day after New Years)

 If one of the above-mentioned holidays is on a Saturday, we will be closed that Friday.
 If a holiday falls on a Sunday, we will be closed the following Monday.
 This rule does not pertain to Christmas Eve and New Year's Eve.